esentio/Yamo/README.md

                 return "DATEDIFF(quarter, {0}, {1}) = 0";
             // ...
             default:
-                throw new NotSupportedException($"Method '{methodName}' is not supported.");
+                throw new NotSupportedException($"Method '{method.Name}' is not supported.");
         }
     }
 }
 ```

-Don't worry about implementing the methods.
-They are never called (remember, you pass `Expression<Func<T, bool>>`, not `Func<T, bool>` to `Where`).
+Don't worry about implementing the methods, they are never called (remember, you pass `Expression<Func<T, bool>>`, not `Func<T, bool>` to `Where`).
 Of course you can implement them anyway and use them as your .NET helper methods if you want.

 Right now there is a limitation though.
 Returned SQL is platform specific: `DATEDIFF` doesn't work in SQLite.
-There is a way how to write platform independent helpers, but the API is still little clumsy so you need to stick with writing your helpers twice (if you need them in both MS SQL Server and SQLite databases).
+There is a way how to write platform independent helpers, but the API is still little clumsy so you need to stick with writing your helpers twice for the moment (if you need them in both MS SQL Server and SQLite databases).

 Note: built-in `DateDiff` is actually platform independent and calling `SameDate` in SQLite will use `(strftime('%Y-%m-%d', {0}) = strftime('%Y-%m-%d', {1}))` format string.

-###### TODO:
+###### Planned features:

-- Enhance DateDiff.
-- Implement other usefull SQL helpers.
-- Better support for platform independent SQL helpers API.
+- [#23](https://github.com/esentio/Yamo/issues/23) Better API for SQL helpers.
+- [#21](https://github.com/esentio/Yamo/issues/21) Add more built-in SQL helpers.

 ##### Raw SQL